-The Democrats' War Against Their Left Wing and Bernie Sanders: Why They Lost the Election
+The Democrats' War Against the Progressive Left and Bernie Sanders

 This Started Well Before Bernie Sanders

-The Occupy movement of 2011-'12 was the Democrats first opportunity.
+The Occupy movement of 2011-'12 was the Democrats first chance, they were haughty and silent.
 Occupy changed the political landscape, like Hip-Hop and Rap changed the music industry.
 In the early 1980s, everyone was sure that Rap and Hip-Hop was a passing fad, it would die out in a few years, no one, but devoted Hip-Hop heads, respected it for what it was .

 Thirty-five years later, Rap and Hip-Hop are the foundation of the music industry.